This phrase is used in a children’s guessing game called “I Spy.”

 “Make the children sit round in a ring and tell one of them to think of some object that he can see.
 When he has thought of something he says, ‘I spy with my little eye a —,’ and then he gives the initial or initials of the thing he has chosen.”

-The second example is also the earliest that I could find this phrase is from the newspaper The North Western Advocate and the Emu Bay Times, 1911:
+The second example is also the earliest that I could find the phrase in print.
+It comes from the newspaper The North Western Advocate and the Emu Bay Times, 1911:

 “There are also other irregularities in regard to the work which I can spy with my little eye, one of them being a peculiar habit of some men coming along and putting themselves on to work unarrested, although there may be at the time other men standing on the wharf waiting to be put on.”

-“I spy with my little eye something that begins with the letter D. What do you think it could be?”
+“I spy with my little eye something brown.
+What do you think it could be?”